Frequently Asked Questions¶

 measure.
 Each archive item in your archive would consist of two files: one for the ct scan and one containing the lung volume measure.

-You need to define interfaces for those two types of data if they don't exist yet (check here first), because each file in an archive item needs to be linked to one specific interface.
-The support team will be happy to create new interfaces for you.
-You cannot have the same interface twice in one archive item; they need to be unique on the archive-item level.
+The algorithms that run on the archive data will need to implement 1 interface with input and output sockets for those two types of data.
+Check here for a list of available sockets and contact support if you need a new socket.
+Each file in an archive item needs to be linked to one specific socket.
+You cannot have the same socket twice in one archive item; they need to be unique on the archive-item level.

-In the above case, we would make use of the existing interfaces 'ct-image' and 'lung-volume' and upload the cases through the API.
+In the above case, we would make use of the existing sockets 'ct-image' and 'lung-volume' and upload the cases through the API.

 etc, where each folder contains exactly 1 file (see earlier question).
-The exact paths depend on the interface configured for your challenge phase.
+The exact paths depend on the interfaces (and particularly their sockets) configured for your challenge phase.
 In a typical challenge this means that an algorithm only ever gets one patient's data at a time (e.g., patient A's CT image and the corresponding mask in the first run, patient B's CT image and mask in the second run etc.).

 No. GC generates random UUIDS for each image you upload to our website and will use those as the file name.
 Your algorithm container should hence not expect to be reading your-original-file-name.mha